deltaDNA/unity-sdk/README.md

 * *DDNA.StartSDK()* methods which take the environment key, Collect, and Engage URLs have been deprecated in favour of configuring these through the UI accessed from the Editor menu under *DeltaDNA -> Configure* and a simpler *DDNA.StartSDK()* method.
 * SmartAds needs to be enabled from the configuration UI.
 * *DDNASmartAds.RegisterForAds()* has been deprecated and will now be called as part of starting the Analytics SDK.
+* Methods for checking if ads are available and showing them from the `SmartAds` instance have been removed in favour of using the `InterstitialAd` and `RewardedAd` objects.
+See [here](#showing-ads) for more details.

 #### SDK Health Check
 You can run a health check once you've upgraded the SDK to identify mistakes related to previous versions, such as conflicting configuration entries and duplicate libraries.
 It can be accessed from the Editor menu under *DeltaDNA -> Health Check SDK*.
 Please note that there could still be issues with your project which the utility may be unable to detect.
 Always consult the documentation for more details.